Campus-Molndal-JIN23/todolist-EllenHalv/README.md

 The application allows the user to create a todo list and perform CRUD operations on the list.
 The application also allows the user to search for a specific todo item and edit or delete that item.

 I learned how to use Java and SQL to create a todo list application.
-I also learned how to create tests for the application to ensure that it works as intended.
+I also learned how to create tests for the application to ensure that it works as intended, as well as using GitHub CI.

 ## Table of Contents